Untitled HERO BANNER

 NOTICE OF RACE AND SAILING INSTRUCTIONS

-Notice of Race and Sailing Instructions will be available to view here on publication of the Ocean Racing WA Handbook for the 2024-25 Season.
+Notice of Race and Sailing Instructions will be available to view in the Ocean Racing WA Handbook for the 2026-27 Season when published.

 SUPPLEMENTARY SAILING INSTRUCTIONS